-Section 35 of the RMA sets out an obligation upon the Council to gather information, monitor, and conduct research on the exercise of resource consents, and the effects arising, within the Taranaki region and report on these.
+Section 35 of the RMA sets out an obligation upon the Council to gather information, monitor, and conduct research on the exercise of resource consents, and the effects arising, within the Taranaki region.
+The Council is also required to assess the effects arising from the exercising of these consents and report on them.